 Subtitles and Transcript

-01:16 And I was at a dinner party with some friends, some artist friends, and I was telling them about this project, and they couldn't believe that you could actually see DNA.
+1:17 And I was at a dinner party with some artist friends, and I was telling them about this project, and they couldn't believe that you could actually see DNA.
 So I said, all right, let's get out some supplies right now.
-And I started having these bizarre dinner parties at my house on Friday nights where people would come over and we would do DNA extractions, and I would actually capture them on video, because it created this kind of funny portrait as well.
+And I started having these bizarre dinner parties on Friday nights, where people would come over and we'd do DNA extractions, and I would capture them on video, because it created this kind of funny portrait as well.

-01:52 And so I started doing this regularly.
-It's kind of an odd thing to do with your Friday nights, but this is what I started doing, and I started collecting a whole group of my friends' DNA in small vials and categorizing them.
+1:56 It's an odd thing to do with your Friday nights, but this is what I started doing.
+I started collecting a whole group of my friends' DNA in small vials and categorizing them.
 This is what that looked like.
 And it started to make me think about a couple of things.
-First of all, this looked a lot like my Facebook wall.
-So in a way, I've created sort of a genetic network, a genetic social network, really.
+First, this looked a lot like my Facebook wall.
+So in a way, I created sort of a genetic social network.

-03:53 ["DNA Vending Machine treats DNA as a collectible material and brings to light legal issues over the ownership of DNA."]
+3:54 [DNA Vending Machine treats DNA as a collectible material and brings to light legal issues over the ownership of DNA.]

 4:44 Thank you.